 - Think in terms over time.
 When asked: “How much do you want to make?” most reply with what they want in an annual base salary and bonus.
 A better strategy is to make clear that you want a good chance to earn a specific larger sum over some number of years.
 Tell them how much you need to live on, but you are OK with the rest being at risk based on personal and organization performance.
 For example, you might let them know you want a good shot at earning $500,000 over the next three years and, as long as at least $100,000 is in base and high-probability bonus, the rest can be in upside bonus potential and equity appreciation.
 The idea is to aim high, but with a reasonable base and bonus given your history and the market for your skills, leaving them with the challenge to show how your bigger goals can be met.

 - Put it in writing.
 The hiring organization may be inexperienced or unable to pull together and present a written offer.
 Make it easy for them and position yourself favorably by drafting your own terms.
-Consider using this Heads of Agreement format to lay out terms important to you in a way that are easy to understand, easy to assimilate, and easy to work with.
+Consider using this Heads of Agreement format to lay out terms important to you in a way that is easy to understand, easy to assimilate, and easy to work with.

 - Label it DRAFT so it is clear you are willing to negotiate, but treat it as an entire package and do not negotiate line-item by line-item.
-For example, if the organization wants to pay you a lower base, and you can live with that, tell them so but also ask for a more (because cash is certain and bonus and equity or not) than offsetting increase in bonus potential and/or equity.
+For example, if the organization wants to pay you a lower base, and you can live with that, tell them so but also ask for more (because cash is certain and bonus and equity are not) than an offsetting increase in bonus potential and/or equity.

 - Walk through it.
 Arrange a time to review your proposal on the phone or, even better, in person.
-Talk through the terms as you have laid them out and offer to share your it, after refining it based on the discussion for them to turn into a written offer.
+Talk through the terms as you have laid them out and offer to share your it, after refining it based on the discussion, for them to turn into a written offer.

 - Be gracious.
 When you get written terms, it is critical that you express appreciation, ask lots of clarifying questions to be sure you fully understand the offer, commit to nothing, and ask for time to review with your advisers.
 You will earn respect by asking for time to review it and leave the best impression possible by not haggling over any items on delivery.